2023 Sound Healing Summit

 - Through resonance, listening always guides us into an inner resonance that disappears into stillness

-Dr. John Beaulieu, ND, PhD, is a composer, musician, psychologist, and naturopathic physician whose work focuses on the development of tuning forks as musical instruments — tuned to precise mathematical formulas to affect consciousness and bring about a healing response via mindful listening.
+Dr. John Beaulieu is a composer, musician, psychologist, and naturopathic physician whose work focuses on the development of tuning forks as musical instruments — tuned to precise mathematical formulas to affect consciousness and bring about a healing response via mindful listening.
 He is the co-founder of BioSonic Enterprises, Ltd., a company dedicated to “tuning the world.”

-John has been a practicing clinical therapist and professor for 45 years.
-He graduated from Purdue and Indiana Universities, where he studied psychology and music and went on to serve as a supervising therapist and researcher at Bellevue Psychiatric Hospital in New York City.
+John has been a practicing psychotherapist and professor for 45 years.
+He graduated from Purdue and Indiana Universities, where he studied psychology and music, and went on to serve as a supervising therapist and researcher at Bellevue Psychiatric Hospital in New York City.